-Tisi et al. [37] examined higher-order transformations, i.e., transformations manipulating transformations.
+Tisi et al. [38] examined higher-order transformations (HOT), i.e., transformations manipulating transformations.
 They classify them based on whether source and/or target models are transformations or not.
-Our intents are more general in the sense that we do not distinguish between transformation and non-transformation models allowing for a wider applicability of the intent catalog.
+Our intents are more general in the sense that we do not distinguish between transformations and HOT allowing for a wider applicability of the intent catalog.

-The goal of Czarnecki and Helsen [5] was to classify the features of transformations languages by establishing a feature model.
-To do so, they introduced five intended applications of transformations which are also reflected by our transformation intent catalog.
+The goal of Czarnecki and Helsen [5] was to classify the features of transformations languages by establishing a feature model: they introduced five intended applications of transformations which are also reflected by our catalog.

-A taxonomy of program transformations is presented by Visser [38].
+A taxonomy of program transformations is presented by Visser [39].
 Instead of proposing a taxonomy of multiple dimensions as in [4], Visser employs one discriminator for the taxonomy: out-place vs. in-place transformations (named as translations and rephrasing).
 Some of the leaf nodes in the taxonomy are program-specific, e.g., (de-)compilation, inlining, and desugaring.
 However, other nodes in the taxonomy are covered by our intent catalog.
-Moreover, we present several intents specifically tailored to transformations.
+Moreover, we present several intents specifically tailored to model transformations.

 To sum up, the presented transformation intent catalog is more comprehensive than previous attempts.
-Besides providing a name and an example of each intent, comprehensive meta-information (e.g., the use context, preconditions, etc.) and properties of interest for the given intent are proposed.
-To the best of our knowledge, the later has not been subject of research in previous work.
+Besides providing a name and an example of each intent, this catalog propsoes comprehensive meta-information (e.g., the use context, preconditions, etc.) and properties of interest for a given intent.
+To the best of our knowledge, the latter has not been subject of research in previous work.

-VI.
-CONCLUSION AND DISCUSSION
+6. CONCLUSION AND DISCUSSION

 In this paper, we have presented our ongoing work on using the notion of intent to help us understand the uses of model transformations in MDE and how they can be best supported.
-More concretely, we have listed some common transformation intents and properties, presented a schema to describe intents, and briefly illustrated its use on a case study.
+More concretely, we listed some common transformation intents and properties, presented a schema to describe intents, and briefly illustrated its use on a case study.

-Future work includes making our catalog more comprehensive and work on describing other intents has already begun.
+Future work includes making our catalog more comprehensive, as well as describing other intents, which is already started.
 We also plan on identifying certification methods that allow a given transformation property to be analyzed, together with suitable references to corresponding research efforts on the analysis and verification of transformations.

 On the more abstract level, we hope to gain a better understanding of how potential uses of the catalog outlined in the introduction can best be realized, if at all.
 For instance, it is currently unclear how "crisply" intents and their properties can be described and how useful our descriptions are in practice, as transformations in practice may have overlapping intents and properties that span too large a spectrum.
-Also, it may be more useful to think of intents as a form of "requirements patterns" [39] for transformations.
-To support formal transformation analysis, a formal framework for the description of properties would be useful.
-Finally, how intents and the certification of properties can be best supported by, possibly, dedicated transformation languages is another topic for future work.
+Also, it may be more useful to think of intents as a form of "requirements patterns" [40] for transformations.
+To support transformation analysis, a formal framework for the description of properties and a related extension of our intent metamodel will be developed.
+Finally, how intents and the certification of properties can be best supported by, possibly, dedicated transformation languages, is another topic for future work.